wihl/Timberwolf/README.txt

 If you do not set up a "Timberwolf" authorization configuration, you'll get the error, "Authentication failed: No LoginModules configured for Timberwolf", when you try to run Timberwolf.

 h3.
+Ensuring your realm/domain is properly set up

+If you run into errors such as "Cannot get kdc for realm...", it's possible that your domain is not properly configured.
+Ensure that your /etc/krb5.conf file and /etc/hosts file correctly describe your realm.

+h3.
 Executing the JAR

 java -jar ${project}/target/timberwolf-SNAPSHOT-jar-with-dependencies.jar \